Audi A1 South Africa customization guide: Black Edition, options & colours

 |---|---|---|

-That ambient lighting is crucial, by the way.
-It lets you change the interior mood from “I’m late for work” red to “I’m pretending to be calm” blue in about three seconds.
-Essential stuff.
+That ambient lighting is a game changer.
+For example, you can switch the interior mood from “I’m late for work” red to “calm” blue in three seconds.
+Essential stuff for any Audi A1 South Africa customization guide.

-If packages aren’t your style, you can also spec individual items.
-The trick is knowing which ones are worth it.
+If packages aren’t your style, you can also pick individual items.
+The trick is knowing which ones are worth your money.

-- LED Headlights: Standard, but “LED plus” with dynamic front/rear indicators is worth the upgrade.
+- LED Headlights: Standard, but “LED plus” with dynamic indicators is a worthy upgrade.

 - Heated Front Seats: ~R5,000.
-In Gauteng’s winter, this is the difference between arriving with feeling in your buttocks and not.
+In Gauteng’s winter, this is the difference between comfort and misery.

 - Sports Suspension: Standard on all models – 10mm lower, corners flat, looks purposeful.